Hardball Tactics in Negotiation Definition & Examples

 Intimidation Negotiation Example-1

 Calvin is a small employee in a company.
 David is a well-known violent temper person in the organization.
-They are bargaining for various issues for a long time.
+They have been bargaining for various issues for a long time.
 Suddenly, David slapped the table, glared at Calvin, and said: Think about the difficulty of your job.
 Your wife and children at home are still waiting for dinner.
 Finally, Calvin accepted the conditions.

 Intimidation Negotiation Example-2